hack-pad/safejs/README.md

 import "github.com/hack-pad/safejs"

-// InsertButton creates a new button, adds it to 'container', and returns it or an error. func InsertButton(container safejs.Value) (safejs.Value, error) {
+// InsertButton creates a new button, adds it to 'container', and returns the button or the first error. func InsertButton(container safejs.Value) (safejs.Value, error) {
     dom, err := safejs.Global().Get("document")
     if err != nil {